Staff

 (925) 858-2839

 Born in the mountains of Albuquerque, New Mexico and with many a season spent in the painted landscapes of Grand Junction, Colorado with her grandparents, Micaelyn’s passion for the outdoors even managed to survive the six-year stint she spent in the Midwest before landing firmly in the Bay Area.
-The luscious redwoods of the North Bay called her to Rohnert Park where she attended Sonoma State University and now lives with her husband and young son.
+The luscious redwoods of the North Bay called her to Rohnert Park where she attended Sonoma State University and now lives with her husband, son, and daughter.
 Her English literature degree somehow landed her in advertising, and she is thrilled to be making the transition into the nonprofit media world with Bay Nature.
 In their spare time, Micaelyn and her family enjoy walking the Laguna de Santa Rosa, exploring the coast, and enjoying the local craft beer scene.

 patrick@baynature.org